How to Fix Constant Buffering on Disney Plus

-The official Disney Plus recommended internet speed is 5.0 Mbps if you want your content streamed in high definition (720p or 1080p) or 25 Mbps if you want to stream in 4k Ultra HD.
-This is the bare minimum though, and you should probably have even higher speeds for the best performance.
+The official Disney Plus recommended internet speed is 5.0 Mbps if you want your content in high definition (720p or 1080p) or 25 Mbps if you want to stream in 4k Ultra HD.
+However, those specs are the bare minimum, and you should probably have even higher speeds for the best performance.

-If the speed test determines there’s an issue with your internet connection, you aren’t wholly out of luck.
+If the speed test determines an issue with your internet connection, you aren’t entirely out of luck.
 Here’s what to do about a poor internet connection:

-- Disconnect other internet devices and close unused web pages – Perhaps you aren’t getting the data speeds you need because too many devices are connected to your WiFi, or you have too many browsers and apps open on your device.
-Close out any unused apps and browsers and/or disconnect any other devices connected to your network.
+- Disconnect other internet devices and close unused web pages.
+Perhaps you aren’t getting the data speeds you need because too many devices are connected to your WiFi, or you have too many browsers and apps open on your device.
+Close out unused apps and browsers and disconnect any other devices connected to your network.

-If your internet isn’t the problem, look into the other fixes below.
-If your internet is too slow, talk to your ISP about upgrading the package or switching to a better ISP.
+If your internet speed and data transfer aren’t the problem, look into the other fixes below.
+However, if your internet is too slow, talk to your ISP about upgrading the package or switching to a better ISP.

 Perhaps your internet speeds are fast enough to support Disney Plus, but the content is still buffering.
-The next common culprit is outdated software.
+Another common culprit is outdated software.
 App developers often release updates to fix bugs and glitches and implement new security protocols.
-Whether your device is running outdated software or the Disney Plus app is outdated, buffering might be a side effect.
+Whether your device is running outdated software or the Disney Plus app is, buffering might be a side effect.

-To start, make sure you’re using the latest version of the Disney Plus app for Android or iOS devices.
-Just tap the link while on your device and select Update if the option appears.
-If you see Open rather than update, the app is already running the latest version.
+First, ensure you’re using the latest version of the Disney Plus app for Android or iOS devices.
+Just tap the link on your device and select “Update” if the option appears.
+If you see “Open” rather than update, the app is already running the latest version.

 After the app has updated, try watching Disney Plus again.
 If the buffering continues, check your streaming device for a software update.

 Aside from software, the hardware may also cause a problem.
-While you probably already know whether your device is compatible or not, you can also verify that the computer or browser is compatible (if you’re using a computer).
-Assuming the device you’re using meets Disney Plus’s system requirements; the next step is to check the cables.
+While you probably already know whether your device is compatible with Disney+, you can verify that the computer or browser is, too (if you’re using a PC).
+Assuming the device you’re using meets Disney Plus’s system requirements, the next step is to check the cables.

 Believe it or not, Disney Plus recommends cables for the best streaming experience.
-If you are using a smart TV, Roku, Fire TV, etc., you should use the following cables: HDCP 2.2.
+If you use a smart TV, Roku, Fire TV, etc., you should use the following HDMI cables: HDCP 2.2 or higher.

-These cables serve high-quality, high-speed streaming without buffering, especially in UHD streaming.
-Make sure that your device is compatible with these cables.
+These cables serve high-quality, high-speed streaming without buffering, especially in UHD streaming scenarios.
+Ensure that your device is compatible with these cables.

-You can also try the old reliable restart.
+You can also try the old, reliable restart option.
 Some call this a power cycle.
 This is when you shut everything off and on again.
 Everything includes your streaming device, your modem, and your router.
 Do the following:

-- Start with the modem and router.
-Turn them off by pressing the power button or unplug them from the power source.
+- Turn off the modem and router by pressing the power button or unplugging them from the power source.

-- Then turn off the streaming device you are using (TV, tablet, computer, etc.).
+- Power off your streaming device (TV, tablet, computer, etc.).

-- After a good minute or so, turn the modem and router back on.
+- After a good minute, turn the modem and router back on.

 - Turn on your streaming device.

-This power cycle has the power to resolve many playback issues, including buffering.
-Relaunch Disney Plus on your streaming device and see if the issue is still there.
+This power cycle can resolve many playback issues, including buffering.
+Relaunch Disney Plus on your streaming device and see if the problem remains.

-Whenever you use your browser, some of the data is stored as a cache, and so are the website cookies.
-But sometimes, this can overload your browser, especially if you haven’t cleared its cache in a while.
-Since the steps differ for every browser, check out the official support page for instructions.
+Some data is stored in the cache whenever you use your browser, and so are the website cookies.
+But sometimes, this can overload your browser and cause Disney+ to buffer, especially if you haven’t cleared the cache in a while.
+Since the steps differ for every browser, check the official support page for instructions.

 - Choose History or Privacy and find where you can clear your browsing data.

 - Finally, clear the recent history, cache, and data.
-Make sure to select and remove everything.
+Ensure you select and remove everything.

-I don’t have a good internet connection.
+I don’t have a good internet connection for Disney+.
 What else can I do?

-Unfortunately, some areas just don’t get a great internet connection.
+Unfortunately, some areas don’t get an excellent internet connection.
 If your internet is running slow, you probably won’t be able to enjoy Disney+ through streaming.
-But fortunately, there is a workaround.
-Disney+ lets you download content to watch offline later.
+Fortunately, Disney+ lets you download content to watch offline later.

-This workaround is great because you can download it on your mobile device while you have a faster connection or download content with your slower connection (which may take a little while).
-When you’ve downloaded the content, you can see it on all of your streaming devices.
+This workaround is excellent because you can download it on your mobile device with a faster connection in another location or download content with your slower speed (which may take a little while).
+Once the download completes, you can watch it anytime, anywhere.

 All you need to do to download your favorite shows and movies is select something you want to watch.
 Tap on the download icon (an arrow with a line underneath it).
-Wait for it to download.
-Then, stream it as you please.
+Wait for it to download, then play it.

-I’ve tried everything, but it’s still buffering.
+I’ve tried everything, but Disney+ still buffers.
 What else can I do?

 To be sure it isn’t an issue on Disney’s end, check the DownDetector website.
 Type in ‘Disney Plus’ and click enter.
 Review for any reported outages.
 You can also read through other users’ complaints.
-Assuming there updated reports of issues, you’ll need to wait it out, unfortunately.
-The developers behind Disney+ are likely aware of the issue and working to fix it.
+Unfortunately, you’ll need to wait it out if there are updated reports of issues.
+The developers behind Disney+ are likely aware of the problem and working to fix it.